lmarabi/addHocAnalysis/doc/README_version1.md

 levesLevel: Only quadtree leves contains the inverted index, The base line implementation From C.Ynsin paper.
 newIdea: The keyword search is materialized based on a temporal keyword inverted index on the disk.

+## How to create branch and push.

+--First to create a branch then you need to create a branch using the following command line--
+$git branch <nameofBranch>

+--Second to work on a spesific branch then you need to check out the branch--
+$git checkout <nameofBranch>

+--Third to submit changes of a branch then you need to do the following--
+$git push -u origin <nameofBranch>